apache/incubator-baremaps/docs/examples/openstreetmap/index.md

 What can we learn from this output?
 First, we notice that Baremaps uses a connection pool to parallelize the import procedure.
 Then it imports the OSM data, populating the tables previously created.
-In our case, the input is a remote file hosted by Geofabrik, however it could also be an local file or an S3 url.
+In our case, the input is a file provided by Geofabrik.

 OSM's [conceptual model](https://wiki.openstreetmap.org/wiki/Elements) builds upon the notions of nodes, ways and relations.
 In this normalized data model, a line (or way) is formed by a sequence of points (nodes) referenced by their id.